cs4241-19a/a2-shortstack/README.md

 Assignment 2 - Short Stack: Basic Two-tier Web Application using HTML/CSS/JS and Node.js
 ===

-Due: September 9th, by 11:59 AM.

-This assignment aims to introduce you to the concepts and practice involved in creating a prototype (i.e. not deployment ready) two-tiered web application.

-The baseline aims of this assignment involve creating an application that demonstrates the use of several specific pieces of HTML, CSS, JavaScript, and Node.js functionality.
-Another aim of this assignment is to establish creative boundaries in which you and your partner can explore designing, implementing, and evaluating usable, useful, novel, and technically efficient web applications.

 Baseline Requirements
 ---

-Note that there is a very large range of application areas and possibilities that meet these baseline requirements.
-Games, internet of things, organizational tools, commerce, media - all are possibilities with a two-tiered form-focused web application.

-Do not limit yourselves to any of the examples given below.
-Examples like the upcoming `efficiency_ratio` idea for the `cars` dataset are meant to be illustrative and easy to understand.
-They are not intended to be sensible or useful ideas.

 Your application is required to implement the following functionalities: